NUMEV Seminar: “Acoustic Tomography: Background, Current Status, Future Prospects, and Experimental Research Tools”

 LMA UMR 7031, Marseille, France

 The goal of tomography is to produce cross-sectional images of objects.
-X-ray tomography (or computed tomography), the gold standard in the field, achieves this by using X-rays.
-Acoustic tomography attempts to do the same using acoustic waves: either ultrasonic waves in the biomedical field and in non-destructive testing, or sound waves or even infrasonic waves (depending on the scales of interest) in the field of geophysics (Lefebvre et al. 2009).
-To do this, acoustic probing signals (usually broadband pulses) are sent toward the object to be imaged from transmitters positioned at a number of points outside the object; the field transmitted or diffracted by the object is detected using transducers also placed outside the object, and the data is inverted using ad hoc algorithms.
+X-ray tomography (or computed tomography), the gold standard in this field, achieves this by using X-rays.
+Acoustic tomography attempts to do the same using acoustic waves: either ultrasonic waves in the biomedical and nondestructive testing fields, or sound waves—or even infrasonic waves (depending on the scales of interest)—in the field of geophysics (Lefebvre et al. 2009).
+To do this, acoustic probing signals (generally broadband pulses) are transmitted toward the object to be imaged from transmitters positioned at a number of points on the object’s exterior; the field transmitted or diffracted by the object is detected using transducers also placed outside the object, and the data is inverted using ad hoc algorithms.

 But what is the difference between ultrasound (long referred to as echotomography) in the medical and geophysical fields, and acoustic tomography?
-The key difference lies in how the problem is formulated: in tomography, it is framed as an inverse problem, whereas in ultrasound it involves the physical focusing of waves, and in seismic reflection, it involves synthetic focusing.
-As for the methods employed, they are mathematical and numerical in inverse problems and synthetic focusing (a technique, incidentally, successfully transferred from the field of geophysics to ultrasonic nondestructive testing) (Lefebvre 1994), and physical (lenses) and/or electronic (antenna processing) in ultrasound.
-We ultimately demonstrate that the difference between synthetic focusing and tomography is quite subtle: the former is in fact merely an approximate, degraded but often sufficient version of the latter.
+The key difference lies in how the problem is formulated: in tomography, it is framed as an inverse problem, whereas in ultrasound it is framed in terms of physical wave focusing, and in seismic reflection as synthetic focusing.
+As for the methods used, they are mathematical and numerical in the inverse problem and synthetic focusing (a technique that has, incidentally, been successfully adapted from geophysics to ultrasonic nondestructive testing) (Lefebvre 1994), and physical (lenses) and/or electronic (antenna processing) in ultrasound.
+Finally, we show that the difference between synthetic focusing and tomography is quite subtle: the former is in fact merely an approximate, degraded—but often sufficient—version of the latter.

 In tomography, a distinction is made between transmission tomography (where the transmitter and receiver are on opposite sides of the object) and reflection and diffraction tomography (where the transmitter and receiver are on the same side of the object) (Lefebvre et al. 2009).
-Both are based, at least in their basic formalism, on the assumption of low heterogeneity of the object and its low acoustic impedance contrast relative to the host medium, so that a straight-line approximation can be used for modeling transmission and a Born approximation for modeling diffraction.
-Such an approximation is particularly relevant in the biomedical field for soft tissues, which are known to consist primarily of water; hence the large number of studies, dating back many years, in the field of biomedical ultrasound tomography, particularly for breast imaging in women (Lasaygues et al. 2002; Mensah et al. 2011).
+Both are based, at least in terms of their basic formalism, on the assumption of low heterogeneity in the object and low acoustic impedance contrast relative to the host medium, so that a straight-line approximation can be used to model transmission and a Born approximation to model diffraction.
+Such an approximation is particularly relevant in the biomedical field for soft tissues, which are known to consist primarily of water; hence the large number of studies—dating back many years—in the field of biomedical ultrasound tomography, particularly for breast imaging in women (Lasaygues et al. 2002; Mensah et al. 2011).

-For several years now, however, the scope of ultrasound imaging has expanded to include the musculoskeletal tissues of the lower (arm) and upper (leg) limbs, which contain one or two long bones (Lasaygues et al. 2022).
-The linear approximations previously used for soft tissue examination are no longer valid and severely limit the use of tomography (as well as ultrasound).
-Nevertheless, in children, whose bones are still immature and cartilaginous, certain limitations can be overcome through non-linear inversion approaches, and ultrasound tomography imaging is feasible (Doveri et al. 2021), even extending to the parameterization of maps by associating a gray level with one or two acoustic parameters such as ultrasound velocity or attenuation (Doveri et al. 2022).
+For several years now, however, the scope of ultrasound imaging has been expanding to include the musculoskeletal tissues of the lower limbs (arms) and upper limbs (legs), which contain one or two long bones (Lasaygues et al. 2022).
+The linear approximations previously used for soft-tissue imaging are no longer valid and severely limit the use of tomography (as well as ultrasound).
+Nevertheless, in children, whose bones are still immature and cartilaginous, certain limitations can be overcome through nonlinear inversion approaches, and ultrasound tomography imaging is feasible (Doveri et al. 2021), and may even extend to the parameterization of maps by associating a grayscale value with one or two acoustic parameters, such as ultrasound velocity or attenuation (Doveri et al. 2022).

 In this presentation, the introductory lecture will cover the fundamentals of acoustic propagation and diffraction, related electroacoustics (transducers, acoustic fields, focusing), and ultrasound and tomographic imaging.
-The basic mathematical formulations will be reviewed and expanded upon to address imaging of low-contrast media, such as breast fibrous tissue, as well as higher-contrast media, such as musculoskeletal tissue in children.
+The basic mathematical formulations will be reviewed and expanded upon to address imaging of low-contrast media, such as fibrous breast tissue, as well as higher-contrast media, such as musculoskeletal tissues in children.

-From soft (breast) to hard (pediatric bones) tissue imaging”
+From soft tissue (breast) to hard tissue (pediatric bones) imaging”

 Philippe Lasaygues